 All teachers will be expected to work at least one Saturday per month to engage students in community service projects, clubs, tutorials, and enrichment activities.

 The daily schedule at CPA is built on an eight period model.
-It includes a sudy hall in the Learning Center and advocacy period called Academic Success.
-Students are dismissed early on Thursday for teachers' professional development.
+It includes a study hall and advocacy period.
+Students are dismissed early on Wednesday for teachers' professional development.

-Master Schedule
+Student Schedule